royaltm/node-zmq-raft/RAFT.md

 This situation is easily demonstrable:

-Let's assume we have 3 raft peers: A, B and C and A is a current leader in term T1.
+Let's assume we have 3 raft peers: A, B and C and A is the leader of the current term T1.

 1. Shut down all followers (B and C).
 A(T1) is still serving clients: according to RAFT unless there is an update request the leader does not care for the state of the followers.
 2. A client sends a request udpate RPC to the current leader - A(T1).